koaning/spacy-report/readme.md

 # accuraCy

-> It's pronounced "accura-see".
-For spaCy models.
+> "accura-see" ... for spaCy models.

 The goal of this project is to generate reports for [spaCy](https://spacy.io/) models.